Welcome to the YMCA of Metro Denver's Summer Day Camp

 process with you that is unique to CCCAP families.

 What is the difference between CCCAP and the Y’s Financial Assistance Scholarship?

 CCCAP is a social service that offers financial assistance to families in the form of government subsidies paid directly to a child’s child care provider.
-The Y’s Open Doors Scholarship offers financial assistance to families using funds we have raised through our Annual Campaign and donors.
-CCCAP and the Y’s Open Doors Scholarship may not be used simultaneously.
+The Y offers financial assistance to families using funds we have raised through the generosity of our donors.
+CCCAP and the Y’s scholarship may not be used simultaneously.

 Who oversees CCCAP at the Y?

-Samantha Grandgenett is our Social Services Coordinator who oversees CCCAP.
-Please feel free to contact her at email@example.com or (720) 524-2735.
+Brittany Hay is our Solution Center Representative who oversees CCCAP.
+Please feel free to contact her at email@example.com or (720) 524-2727.